 “I might describe what they can't see, for example, 'I'm just taking a sip of water'.
 I always try to sit in the same area and dress as I would do for an in-person or online video client.
 I find all these aspects impact on how I relate to my client.”

 Already having counselling?

-If you're already having therapy, your counsellor may suggest moving your sessions online so your therapy can continue.
+If you were already having therapy, your counsellor may have moved your sessions online or to the phone so your therapy can continue through the pandemic.

-If you’re worried about changing from face-to-face to online or telephone counselling, talk to your therapist about your concerns.
-They can answer any questions you may have and help support you through the transition.
+If you’re worried about the change from face to face to online or phone counselling, talk to your therapist about your concerns.
+They can answer any questions you may have and help support you until face to face therapy can resume.

-You can also speak to our Ask Kathleen if you feel uncomfortable discussing your concerns directly with your counsellor.
-Our guidance provides information on some common concerns or you can contact us by email on email@example.com or call 07811 762114 or 07811 762256.
+You can also speak to our Get help with counselling concerns service if you feel uncomfortable discussing your concerns directly with your counsellor.
+Our guidance provides information on some common concerns or you can contact us by email on email@example.com or call 01455 883300, option 2, 07811 762114 or 07811 762256